 How To Install Metal Expansion Joints

-Before the installation, it is essential to do an initial inspection of all the parts.
-Because there could be manufacturing defects or damage from shipping and handling, look for cracks in the industrial expansion joint, dents, distortions, chips, or places where components are warped and will not fit properly.
+Before installing, it is essential to do an initial inspection of all the parts.
+Because there could be manufacturing defects or damage from shipping and handling.
+Look for cracks in the industrial expansion joint, dents, distortions, chips, or places where components are warped and will not fit properly.

 Also, check that the alignment of the pipe joint can be accommodated by the metallic expansion joint.
 In addition, if the joint is not designed to sufficiently compensate for the pipe layout (by the angle being too sharp, for example), the joint could break.